4th annual Women’s March rallies thousands in Sacramento

 The Women’s March initially started as a direct reaction to President Donald Trump being elected, but it has since evolved says organizer Scarlette Bustos.
 She wants the focus to be on fighting for women’s rights.

 “Women’s rights are disability rights.
 Women’s rights are human rights.
-Women’s rights is social justice,” said Bustos.
-“We want civil rights for all because we are half the population and we have to speak up for everybody.”
+Women’s rights are racial justice,” said Bustos.
+“We want civil rights for all because women are half the population and we have to speak up for everybody.”

 Though the focus of the march has evolved, some are still expressing their disapproval of the president.